fboldewin/reconstructer.org/README.md

 -> Hunting malware with Volatility v2.0.pdf
   ----------------------------------------
-  Practical guide to show Volatility's powerful capabilities in malware forensics - One of most infamous rootkits like (e.g. TDL3, TDL4, Stuxnet, Zeroacces, Rustock B. + C.) will be treated and how to find them in physical memory.
+  Practical guide to show Volatility's powerful capabilities in malware forensics - One of most infamous rootkits like (e.g. TDL3, TDL4, Stuxnet, Zeroaccess, Rustock B. + C.) will be treated and how to find them in physical memory.

 ->Hunting rootkits with Windbg.pdf